motor-js/motor-website/docs/1A Introduction.md

 #### React

-Motor is a React library utilising React hooks, we currently don't support other frameworks such as Angular or Vue.
+Motor.js is a React library utilising React hooks, we currently don't support other frameworks such as Angular or Vue.

 #### Styled Components